Manatee and Other Marine Animal Watch Information

 Tips for Observers

-Observers should work in shifts in order to reduce fatigue and increase the likelihood that marine species will be sighted.
-Six hour shifts should be the maximum.
+Observers should work in shifts to reduce fatigue and increase the likelihood that marine species will be sighted.
+Six to eight hour shifts are considered optimal.
 Observers should be equipped with polarized sunglasses to aid in observation.
 While all personnel involved with in-water work are responsible for looking out for protected species, designated observers should not perform any other duties while observing.

 There is a video resource called An Introduction to Manatees for people who observe for manatees during permitted in-water activities to help prevent animal injury or death.
 The video includes facts about manatees and manatee presence in Florida waterways, and describes how to identify manatees in the water.
 The video provides only a basic introduction on how to observe manatees.

-Some permits require that logs be maintained and reports given to the regulatory and wildlife agencies.
-All observers should maintain a daily log that details sightings, collisions, or injuries to protected marine animals, as well as project specific information such as work schedule, weather, work shut downs, observer shift changes, etc.
+Some permits require that logs be maintained, and reports given to the regulatory and wildlife agencies.
+All observers should maintain a daily log that details sightings, collisions, or injuries to protected marine animals, as well as project specific information such as work schedule, names of observers on duty, weather, work shut downs, location of observers, observer shift changes, etc.

-A copy of these logs should be provided to FWC on a monthly basis, or at the end of a dredging event if less than a month.
+A copy of these logs should be provided to FWC as required by permit or for verification of experience.
 Within 30 days following each dredging event, a final report summarizing all incidents and sightings from the daily logs, including some photographs of in-water work and animals seen, should be submitted to the FWC at ImperiledSpecies@myfwc.com.

 See an example of required information in a daily log.
 While the format of logs can vary from this example, the example provides the typical information that is required.